adblockradio/adblockradio/README.md

 ## License

 Your contribution to this project is welcome, but might be subject to a contributor's agreement.
 See LICENSE file.
-If you wish to use this software with another license, do not hesitate to contact me at a_npm (at) storelli (point) fr
+If you wish to use this software with another license, do not hesitate to contact the author at a_npm (at) storelli (point) fr